Improve Your Manuscript Writing

 References to the Tables and the Figures (or Fig.) should be capitalized.
 If more than one figure, use the word Figures only once (e.g., Figures 1 and 4).

 Tables: The title of a Table should clearly define the content and be written on TOP of (BEFORE) the Table .
 Footnotes should deal with abbreviations and the statistics.
 Be careful to identify what is covered by the statistics, e.g., by rows or by columns.
 In many cases the statistics should be done in both directions.
-Think about the direction of the table – what is horizontal versus what is vertical.
-The horizontal should usually be fewer entries than the vertical.
-Generally, the horizontal shows the “methods” and the vertical shows the samples.

 Figure Legends: The written material for all figures should appear here with full details.
 The figure legend goes AFTER the actual figures.